Fusilloni al Forno

-Oven-baked pasta (pasta al forno) is Italian comfort food at its finest.
-Even if you don’t have a Nonna, you can still appreciate the nostalgic warmth this dish brings to the table.
-A pinch of nutmeg in the ricotta is our little secret—and now it’s yours!
+Baked pasta dishes (pasta al forno) are Italian comfort food at its finest.
+Even if you don’t have a Nonna, you can still appreciate the home-cooked warmth that this dish brings.
+A pinch of nutmeg in the filling is our little secret-and now it’s yours.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Prep the ingredients: Preheat the oven to 400 degrees.
 Bring a large pot of water with a large pinch of salt to a boil.
 Halve, peel, and dice 1 cup onion.
 Mince or grate the garlic.